 Several convergent lines of evidence show that mitochondrial diversity in modern humans follows from sequence uniformity followed by the accumulation of largely neutral diversity during a population expansion that began approximately 100,000 years ago.
 A straightforward hypothesis is that the extant populations of almost all animal species have arrived at a similar result consequent to a similar process of expansion from mitochondrial uniformity… (Stoeckle and Thaler, 2018).

 What is surprising here, from an evolutionary perspective anyway, is that almost all animal species have around the same number of these neutral mitochondrial mutations within their individual populations.
 And, the mutation rate based on phylogenic evolutionary relationships suggests that all of these tens of thousands of different species, including humans, came into existence between 100,000 and 200,000 years ago.
 This, by itself, is rather shocking from the Darwinian perspective.
 And, that’s not all.
-All of these species where extremely isolated from each other, genetically, in “sequence space” with very clear genetic boundaries and nothing in between.
+Most of these species were extremely isolated from each other, genetically, in “sequence space” with very clear genetic boundaries and nothing in between.

 “If individuals are stars, then species are galaxies,” said Thaler.
 “They are compact clusters in the vastness of empty sequence space.”